mikeyg42/Tools_histology_images/README.md

 # Image Processing Tools for Whole Slide Images of Brightfield Histology
 <p>% ----------------------------------------------------%<p>

-<p>Welcome to my repo!
-This page contains some MATLAB code I've written over the past few years to solve various image processing problems I encountered as a technician working in various molecular neuroscience labs. <p>
+<p>Welcome to my MATLAB repo!
+This page contains some ofn the MATLAB code I've written to solve various image processing problems.
+Most of these problems I encountered as a technician working in various molecular neuroscience labs. <p>

 <p>I’ve cleaned up and consolidated much of the code I’ve written in MATLAB to process images.
 My hope is that someone will stumble upon this repository and find within the various tools enclosed that there lies the exact thing that they had been looking for. <p>